 PTA will assess revenues earned on particular route sections on a periodic basis to determine whether there is likely to be a breach of the Ceiling Price Test.
-Where it is possible to forecast potential over-payments, PTA will seek to negotiate new access prices with affected parties to ensure that payments remain within the Ceiling.
+Where it is possible to forecast potential over-payments, PTA will seek to negotiate new access prices with affected Operators to ensure that Total Revenue remains within the Ceiling.

-If breaches of the Ceiling occur as a result of variations in traffic volume or revenue that are deemed to be temporary or unpredictable in nature, then PTA will advise the Regulator of such circumstances and will follow the procedure set out in these over-payment rules to deal with such over-payments.
+If breaches of the Ceiling Price Test occur as a result of variations in traffic volume or revenue that are deemed to be temporary or unpredictable in nature, then PTA will advise the ERA of such circumstances and will follow the procedure set out in these over-payment rules to deal with such over-payments.